lucasoarruda/demo-project/README.md

 # Demo Project
 ## Project Description
 This project aims to display 3 clocks with different timezones in HTML format using a Golang application.
-It also provides metrics at /metrics and a health check at /health in JSON format.
+It also provides metrics at /metrics, health check at /health in JSON format and a swagger on /swagger/index.html.
 Additionally, it displays build time information on the frontend.

 The project uses Earthly as a CI tool for building container images for AMD64 and ARM64 and pushing them to GitHub package (ghcr.io).
 It also enables security scans using Trivy, Snyk, and GitHub.